Medical Plans

 • Vision Care.

-What’s the Difference Between a PPO and an HMO?
+What is the Difference Between PPO and HMO?

 • Preferred Provider Organization (PPO)

-If you choose to be covered under the PPO plan, you do not have to select a primary care physician.
-You have the flexibility to see any doctor or specialist in the network without a referral.
+Opting for the PPO plan means you’re not required to choose a primary care physician.
+You retain the flexibility to consult any doctor or specialist within the network without needing a referral.

 • Health Maintenance Organizations (HMOs)

-Health Maintenance Organizations (HMOs) are managed healthcare programs that provide health care services through a system of healthcare network facilities.
-Through an HMO, you select a primary care physician who becomes familiar with your health status and medical needs, then treats you or refers you to the specialist in the HMO when necessary.
+Health Maintenance Organizations (HMOs) are managed healthcare programs that offer health care services through a network of healthcare facilities.
+Within an HMO, you choose a primary care physician who becomes acquainted with your health status and medical requirements.
+This physician then either provides treatment or directs you to specialists within the HMO network as needed.

 • Coinsurance

-When you must share the cost of services by paying a percentage, your share is called “Coinsurance.”
-For example, if a service is covered at 75%, your Coinsurance would be 25%.
+When you’re required to contribute a portion of the service cost by paying a percentage, your share is termed “Coinsurance.”
+For instance, if a service is covered at 75%, your Coinsurance would be 25%.

 • Copayments